BasThomas/basthomas.github.io/cv.md

 ### [Philips van Horne - HAVO, N&T](http://www.pvanhorne.nl) (Weert, 🇳🇱)
 #### **September 2007 – June 2012**

-In highschool, I graduated with a curriculum based on Nature and Engineering.
+In high school, I graduated with a curriculum based on Nature and Engineering.

 #### [Bilingual Education](https://en.wikipedia.org/wiki/Bilingual_education#Netherlands)
-In highschool, we had an option to follow "Bilingual Education", in which roughly 50% of all courses were conducted in English.
+In high school, we had an option to follow "Bilingual Education", in which roughly 50% of all courses were conducted in English.

 Concluding this special field of study, I finished my [Anglia Advanced Exam](http://www.anglia.org).

 #### [International Baccalaureate English](http://www.ibo.org/programmes/diploma-programme/curriculum/language-and-literature/)
-The last two years of highschool, I followed an International Baccalaureate English and finished its exam.
+The last two years of high school, I followed an International Baccalaureate English and finished its exam.

 ## Knowledge